dekay2323/hangman/readme.md

 	- State probably HAS to be in due to picking up saved games (could put solution encrypted into parameter though to avoid state)
 	- User could just bookmark a game then (still can do this saving answer)
 	- Saving to database would give nice history of games played etc
+	- Grails has changed quite a bit
+		- Playing with new rest controller
+		- New spock testing